mubarakyoza7676-wq/NewProject/README.md

 # NewProject
-This is my first git repository
+This is my first git repository.
+Author - Shaik Mubarak